-2. I stopped focusing on what my breasts look like, and focused on what they are for.
+2. I stopped focusing on what my breasts look like and focused on what they are for.
 This is the most powerful practice we can do as women.
 Our culture has reduced the importance of our bodies to be pleasing things for others to look at.
 And if they are not, then we are not safe, worthy or successful.
-In Live More Weigh Less we have been doing deep work around the brainwashing that we’ve become victim to.
+In Radiance we have been doing deep work around the brainwashing that we’ve become victims to.
 The way to heal this is to expand the reasons why our bodies are important.
 Meaning, what they are FOR, their purpose, their energy:

 Second, our breasts are here for our pleasure.
 When we feel open to intimacy, our nipples are a very important stop on the way to ecstasy.
 Taking our time with this part of the body usually catapults our overall pleasure to amazing heights.

-Next time you are naked, I want you to imagine your body is an altar, temple, or home.
-The architectural part of this temple called your breasts lay right over your heart :the hearth of your home, the flame of your temple.
+Next time you are naked, I want you to imagine your body as an altar, temple, or home.
+The architectural part of this temple called your breasts lay right over your heart: the hearth of your home, the flame of your temple.
 Your breasts represent nourishment.
 How can you let the fire from your heart fuel what you need for nourishment?
 And how can you nourish your heart?
-Honor your breasts for all that they have been through, done for you and represent.
+Honor your breasts for all that they have been through, done for you, and represent.
 Then ask them what they need, what you need for nourishment.
 How can you get back into balance?

-Complete the ritual with adorning them in something that honors them instead of disrespects them.
+Complete the ritual by adorning them in something that honors them instead of disrespecting them.